There has never been a better time to switch to a low fat raw food diet, so today you’ll discover a one day 80/10/10 diet menu plan.

 Spend just a day on this diet, using the menu options provided and then extend it to a few days, then a week, then a month, and so on.

-After following this lifestyle since 2009 ourselves, we can honestly say that you will not be disappointed, for as long you do this diet correctly and put it into practice.
+After following the 80/10/10 diet menu since 2009 ourselves, we can honestly say that you will not be disappointed, for as long you do this plan correctly, which is something we enjoy teaching you about!